CashScript/cashscript/website/docs/basics/getting-started.md

 ```

 ## Installing the JavaScript SDK
 The JavaScript SDK can be installed into your project with NPM.
+Note that CashScript is a [Pure ESM package](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c).

 ```bash
 npm install cashscript